LGBTQ+ Guide to Berlin

 Location: 52.513462, 13.345017

 If you are looking for a more discrete and private place than the Tiergarten, the Volkspark Hasenheide might be what you are looking for.
-Here you will find an FKK area, accompanied by a large cruising area in the forest on the slope of the hill next to it.
+Here you will find an FKK area, accompanied by a large area in the forest on the slope of the hill next to it.
 Because the forest is overgrown, it is relatively easy to find a private spot.
-Therefore, cruising takes place during the day as well as during the night.
+Therefore, men meet during the day as well as during the night.

 Location: 52.526356, 13.432124

 Volkspark Friedrichshain has a similar planning as the Hasenheide.
 In the FKK section, you can undress and get some sun.
-In the accompanied cruising area on the slope of the hill, you can find some action during the day as well as the night.
-However, the bushes in the back are quite open, which gives you less privacy than the Hasenheide.
+In the accompanied cruising area on the slope of the hill, you can find people during the day as well as the night.
+However, the forest in the back ais quite open, which gives you less privacy than the Hasenheide.
 Nevertheless, this is a nice place to enjoy a warm and sunny day!

 Location: 52.484366, 13.411557

 Grunewald is a large forested area in the western part of Berlin.
-It is a relaxing place for walks, sunbathing and cruising activities.
-A large cruising area can be found along the highway (115) near the parking lot close to the Wald Museum (Forest Museum).
+It is a relaxing place for walks, sunbathing and activities.
+A large gay area can be found along the highway (115) close to the Wald Museum (Forest Museum).
 If you come by public transport, you can stop at the metrostation ‘S Grunewald’ close by.